yashilvora19/LabReport4/index.md

 `<ctrl><r>java <enter>`

 I used ctrl+r to find the java command in my history.
-On finding `java -cp .:lib/hamcrest-core-1.3.jar:lib/junit-4.13.2.jar org.junit.runner.JUnitCore TestListExamples`, I clicked on the enter button to run the tester file.
+On finding `java -cp .:lib/hamcrest-core-1.3.jar:lib/junit-4.13.2.jar org.junit.runner.JUnitCore ListExamplesTests`, I clicked on the enter button to run the tester file.
 The output of this showed that one of the tests failed and needed to be fixed.

 ### 7. Edit the code file to fix the failing test